Macroscopic Bell state between a millimeter-sized spin system and a superconducting qubit: Results

 The magnon-qubit interaction is mediated by the cavity mode $\rm{TE_{102}}$ with $\omega_{102}/2\pi=6.388$ GHz.
 Here, both the magnon mode and the qubit are strongly coupled to the cavity mode $\rm{TE_{102}}$.
-When the magnon mode and the qubit are both far detuned from the cavity mode $\rm{TE_{102}}$, an effective coupling between the magnon mode and the qubit is achieved via exchanging virtual cavity photons~\cite{Imamoglu-PRL-2009}, giving rise to a Jaynes-Cummings Hamiltonian for the magnon-qubit hybrid system (see \cite{supplemental} II.C):
+When the magnon mode and the qubit are both far detuned from the cavity mode $\rm{TE_{102}}$, an effective coupling between the magnon mode and the qubit is achieved via exchanging virtual cavity photons~\cite{Imamoglu-PRL-2009}, giving rise to a Jaynes-Cummings Hamiltonian for the magnon-qubit hybrid system (see Sec.~I.C in Supplementary Materials):